Professor Katie McMahon

 Teaching

-Prof McMahon contributes several guest lectures to the Clinical Sciences undergraduate courses (CSH077, CSB059, CBS063).
-She also contributes to the continuing professional development course in MR guided radiation therapy.
+Prof McMahon contributes several guest lectures and practical sessions for Clinical Sciences undergraduate courses (CSH077, CSB059, CBS063).
+She also contributes to the continuing professional development course in MR-guided radiation therapy.

 Experience